 Take In Some Music

 Try going to a concert outdoors or in a mall.
 For example, the Manitoba Legislature having an open house on December 2, from 1-3 pm.
 If your child is comfortable in a theatre, there are many concerts offered by various groups in Winnipeg.
-You can find a list here on ToDo Canada and another on the CHVN website.
+You can find a list on the CHVN website or just through a web search.
 Many are free.

 Or build your personal seasonal music collection!

 Charlie Brown is visiting the Manitoba Theatre for Young People from December 8-30.
 Intended for children aged 3 and up, the double bill includes A Charlie Brown Christmas and You’re a Good Man, Charlie Brown.
 MTYP is accommodating to children with social challenges, and the target age makes their productions fun for the whole family.

 The Manitoba Children’s Museum hosts this display every Christmas season.
 It was originally in the Eaton’s store downtown has been a Winnipeg holiday tradition for over 40 years – and though the exact age of the dolls in the display is unknown, they are much older than that!

 The children’s museum is also having an Explore-Abilities morning on December 30 from 8 am – 9:25, when the lights and sounds will be turned down and the crowd will be small, to make the museum experience more enjoyable for kids on the spectrum.
 To register for this event, please contact Anneliese Kroeker, Sales & Bookings Coordinator, at (204) 924-4005 or email@example.com.